 Do You Have to Declare Hobby Income in Canada?

-Yes!
-What you consider to be a hobby may be a business in the eyes of the Canada Revenue Agency.
-How to tell?
-If you are actually making a profit from your hobby then it is considered to be business income.
-You may not consider that you actually run a business, but you do according to the government.
-The Canada Revenue Agency (CRA) defines a business as "any activity that you do for profit."
+What you consider to be a hobby may be a business in the eyes of the Canada Revenue Agency (CRA).
+If you are making a profit from it, then it is considered to be business income.
+You may not view what you're doing as actually running a business, but the CRA defines a business as "any activity that you do for profit."
 This includes a profession, a calling, a trade, an adventure or concern in the way of trade, and an undertaking of any kind.

-In this case, Bob probably does not have to declare any business income The general rule is that you must be making a profit (e.g. revenue exceeds expenses) or intend to make a profit in the future.
-In Bob's case, his expenses (shop, tools, materials) exceed whatever revenue he makes from selling his hobby items.
+In this case, Bob probably does not have to declare any business income The general rule is that you must be making a profit or intend to make a profit in the future.
+In Bob's case, his expenses exceed whatever revenue he makes from selling his hobby items.
 Note that if he decided to declare his hobby income, it might actually be a tax advantage because it would enable him to write off his business expenses and record a business loss.

 In another example, Jane goes to garage sales on a regular basis and picks up items which she sells on eBay for a considerable markup.
 Because of that markup, she needs to declare her hobby income on her income tax.
 Jane's business passes the profit test and she needs to make sure all her income is declared.
 The CRA makes no distinction between selling online and selling offline.

 You must report the money you make from your hobby as business income by completing Form T2125 (Statement of Business or Professional Activities), which is included with the T1 income tax return package.

 The additional paperwork has some major advantages, the main one being the ability to write off business expenses against income.
 This includes business-use-of-home expenses, meals and entertainment expenses, motor vehicle expenses, etc. You can use the Capital Cost Allowance to annually write off a portion of assets, such as property and equipment your business has acquired.
 To do this, of course, you must keep track of all your sales and expenses, including all receipts.